linuxenko/avr-shiftout/README.md

 ## Installation

-Installation process is pretty simple, just copy `shiftout.c` and `shiftout.h` into your projct's folder.
+  * Installation process is pretty simple, just copy `shiftout.c` and `shiftout.h` into your projct.
-Don't forget to configure your build system to use the new files you've copied.
+  * Don't forget to configure your build system to use the new files you've copied.

 ## Usage